 Blackheads are different from whiteheads due to the opening being present and the causes vary.
 If a blackhead becomes infected it can then transition into a pustule aka a “pimple”.
 Improper extraction and/ or excess pressure are most commonly the cause of infection.

-Now that you’re familiar with the composition of a blackhead, let’s move on to some solutions and prevention.
-Stay tuned!
+Now that you’re familiar with the composition of a blackhead, let’s move on to some solutions and prevention, and DIY techniques for extraction.